metacpan/metacpan-cpan-extracted/distros/S/SPVM-Eg/t/README.md

-# Cotton
+# Engine

-Cotton is a portable application example using SPVM::Eg.
+Engine is a portable application example using SPVM::Eg.

 # Required Modules Installation